 RUSM is deeply committed to creating a productive learning environment free from harassment or discrimination and which provides students appropriate resources and support.
-In keeping with that commitment, RUSM has developed this Student Complaint Procedure, which is intended to advise students on how to raise and resolve any complaints or issues with RUSM, including (by way of illustration only) such diverse topics as dissatisfaction with services provided at a campus or clinical location, or discrimination or harassment in violation of RUSM’s policies.
+In keeping with that commitment, RUSM has developed this Student Complaint Against University, which is intended to advise students on how to raise and resolve any complaints or issues with RUSM, including (by way of illustration only) such diverse topics as dissatisfaction with services provided at a campus or clinical location, or discrimination or harassment in violation of RUSM’s policies.
 Students are expected to adhere to this policy when raising complaints against RUSM or any RUSM colleague.

 Students who wish to file a complaint regarding a fellow student’s conduct should consult the Code of Conduct section found in the Student Handbook and may file a complaint by contacting the conduct administrator within the office of Student Affairs.

 RUSM takes complaints very seriously and expects students to use good judgment in raising and attempting to resolve a complaint.
 Students are expected to adhere to the Conduct at all times; raising a complaint that contains false allegations or for an improper purpose, such as to gain an unfair advantage academically, will be deemed a violation of the Honor Code and/or Code of Conduct and may subject the student to disciplinary action.